Rubens, Parrots, and Perception: A Visual Strategy Revealed

 A Broader Trend: Artists Who Controlled the Gaze

-This suggests that before scientists studied visual perception, great painters discovered very advanced ways to control what people look at through their senses.
+This suggests that even before formal science, great painters discovered sophisticated ways to guide what people notice through visual cues.

 The Parrot as a Window Into Rubens’ Genius